Woodlands double murders: Post-killing days and discovery

-On 28 January 2017, the first day of Chinese New Year, Choong's brother Choong Mun Chen, also known as Gordon, became suspicious of his absence of his sister and her family from their last night's reunion dinner.
-Gordon tried calling Teo, but Teo gave the excuse that he could not come until 11 am.
-He later called in the afternoon through a payphone saying that he was drove out of the house by Choong after an argument, and tried to prevent his family and in-laws from turning up at his flat in Woodlands.
-During the evening, Gordon, the eldest of the Choong family's three adult children and only son, turned up at Teo's flat after failing multiple times to contact his sister.
-Accompanied by his other brother-in-law Chris Lam Kwek Fah, Gordon tried to call for his sister to come out, but there was no response.
-It was only he forced open a window then he smelt a pungent odour.
+On 28 January 2017, the first day of the Chinese New Year, Choong's brother Choong Mun Chen (Gordon), became suspicious of his sister's absence.
+Gordon tried calling Teo, but Teo gave the excuse that he could not come over until 11 am.
+Teo later called in the afternoon through a payphone, saying that he had been driven out of the house by Choong after an argument, and tried to prevent his family and in-laws from visiting his flat in Woodlands.
+During the evening, Gordon, the eldest of the Choong family's three adult children and only son, appeared at Teo's flat after failing multiple times to contact his sister.
+Accompanied by his other brother-in-law, Chris Lam Kwek Fah, Gordon called for his sister to come out, but there was no response.
+It was then that he forced open a window and smelled a pungent odor.

-The pungent smell actually came from the smoke of a fire which Teo earlier alighted onto both the corpses of Choong and Zi Ning to destroy the evidence.
-Teo also tried to use the same fire to burn himself to death but he subsequently chickened out.
-Police and firefighters were contacted and they arrived at the flat, where Teo eventually responded and told the people at the scene that his wife and daughter were dead, and it was his fault.
+The smell came from the smoke of a fire Teo had lighted earlier to destroy all evidence of his crimes.
+Teo attempted to use the same fire to burn himself to death.
+Police and firefighters were contacted and they arrived at the flat.
+Teo eventually told people at the scene that his wife and daughter were dead, and it was his fault.

 Arrest and murder charges

-Right at the scene, Teo was arrested and the charred corpses of the victims were found in the bedroom; he was taken to hospital for treatment of his overdose of paracetamol tablets.
-On 30 January 2017, Teo was charged with first-degree murder for the double deaths of his wife and daughter.
+Teo was arrested, and the charred corpses of the victims were found in the bedroom; he was taken to hospital for treatment of his overdose of paracetamol tablets.
+On 30 January 2017, Teo was charged with first-degree murder for the double homicide of his wife and daughter.
 First-degree murder under Section 300(a) of Singapore's Penal Code dictates an offence of murder committed with an intention to kill, and this offence carries the mandatory death penalty in Singapore.
 Forensic pathologist George Paul later tested the corpses and confirmed that both Zi Ning and her mother died from either strangulation or smothering.
 Teo was remanded for three weeks to undergo psychiatric evaluation after he spent his first two weeks in remand at the police headquarters for investigation.

-Many neighbours were shocked to hear about the murders, as they knew both Teo and Choong to be polite and friendly people.
+Many neighbors were shocked to hear about the murders, as they knew both Teo and Choong to be polite and friendly people.
 Many people, including PAP member of Parliament Vikram Nair from Sembawang GRC, came to the funeral to offer condolences to the bereaved family and the victims.
-The funeral was held by Roland Tay, who later authorised the cremation of the victims' corpses.
+The funeral was held by Roland Tay, who later authorized the cremation of the victims' corpses.